megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

   Enter the maximum range of data points that should be sampled to calculate the decay constant.

-Analze compound minis
+Analyze compound minis
   Select this checkbox to analyze compound minis

-Minium valley size in % of peak amplitude
+Minimum valley size in % of peak amplitude
   Input available if analyzing compound minis.
   Enter a percentage of the maximum amplitude that must be reached during the decay phase before the next mini.